-A Transportation and Parking Demand Analysis and Management Plan may shall be required.
+A Transportation and Parking Demand Analysis and Management Plan shall be required.

 4.4.12.e.v.
-Building, Sign, and Ambience Guidelines shall be required as follows for all Institutional District Campus Plans.
-These shall include text, drawings and photos in a manual illustrating Building Configuration; Architecture Standards, including style and materials, photos of existing Buildings and elevation drawingslocations and concepts of proposed future Buildings.; Sign Standards; and Ambience Standards including lighting and noise.
-For Institutions of less than (5) acres, proposing to build or renovate projects of less than 10,000 square feet, photos of existing Buildings and elevation drawings of proposed future Buildings, sign design, and lighting design and noise criteria, may suffice.
+Building Guidelines shall be required as follows for all Institutional District Campus Plans.
+These shall include text, drawings and photos in a manual illustrating Building Configuration; Architecture Standards, including style and materials, photos of existing Buildings and locations and concepts of proposed future Buildings.

 4.4.12.e.vi.
-Quantitative Data shall be required of all Institutional District Campus Plans, and shall include Lot coverage; total Building area; Impervious AreaSurface; existing and proposed Use and Density for each Building, and for each outdoor sports, performance or other use facility; noise and lighting impacts; Institutional Primary Use capacity limits for the number of users on a regular basis such as students, employees, and visitors; and proposed phasing of development as it may impact quantitative data.
+Quantitative Data shall be required of all Institutional District Campus Plans, and shall include Lot coverage; total Building area; Impervious Surface; existing and proposed Use and Density for each Building, and for each outdoor sports, performance or other use facility; noise and lighting impacts; Institutional Primary Use capacity limits for the number of users on a regular basis such as students, employees, and visitors; and proposed phasing of development as it may impact quantitative data.
 Institutional Accessory Use limits for temporary users, such as participants in special events, conferences, competitive sports, camps, et al; events duration, and hours of operation.